 Putting it all together

 These three beliefs define the agile mindset.
-If you understand the true nature of the problems you are trying to solve, engage people in the right way, and proactively and iteratively work towards the outcome you need, you have the agile mindset, along with a fighting chance of success!
+If you understand the true nature of the problems you are trying to solve, engage people in the right way, and proactively and iteratively work towards the outcome you need, then you have the agile mindset.
+And along with it, a fighting chance of success!

 From this mindset, you can derive all the agile values, principles, practices, and tools, in the agile onion.